BogdanTopalov/Travel-Agency-Azure-Pipeline/README.md

 5️⃣ Use the processed/structured data to create personalized report in Power BI

 > [!NOTE]
 > 💡 The data in this project is not real.
-It is created on random using [Mockaroo Random Data Generator](https://www.mockaroo.com/) and [Faker](https://faker.readthedocs.io/en/master/) Python package.
+It is created on random using [Mockaroo Random Data Generator](https://www.mockaroo.com/).
 > 💡 The process can be automated to run once every day which will guarantee that everyone will have accurate and up to date data.

 <br>